Omikhleia/resilient.sile/static/adventures/djot/index.md

 ```

 In _re·sil·ient,_ it could accept a subset of the "master document" format (more or less everything but the content inclusion directives).
-Here is an example (not exshautive) of what such a metadata block could look like.
+Here is an example (not exhaustive) of what such a metadata block could look like.

 ```
 +++ application/yaml urn:example:omikhleia:resilient:document:v1